 SAP bug warning.
 If you get the 4008 error code randomly (mostly affects SAP 9.2 PL10/PL11) even though the server names are correctly configured and you've checked through this article, then please refer to this article.

-These SLD related error messages happen during DI-API Connection.
-You can get such error in SAP Client startup, CRM 4 Outlook configuration, iPayment configuration, or anywhere where a connection to the company database is made.
+These SLD-related error messages happen during DI-API Connection.
+You can get such errors in SAP Client startup, CRM 4 Outlook configuration, iPayment configuration, or anywhere where a connection to the company database is made.
 As there can be multiple causes for such error, you should start troubleshooting from this SAP Note:

 https://launchpad.support.sap.com/#/notes/1882326